 Saudi Aramco finally went public with the world’s largest IPO on December 11th.
-However, from a historical perspective Saudi Aramco would still not be the world’s largest company ever.
+However, from a historical perspective Saudi Aramco would still not be the world’s most valuable company ever.
 Our new visualization looks at the most valuable companies of all time, measured by their market capitalization.

 - Eight companies have reached a market capitalization of more than $1 trillion in today’s dollars.

-- Six of the top 20 biggest companies of all time were founded by countries other than the United States.
+- Six of the top 20 most valuable companies of all time were founded by countries other than the United States.